This post may contain affiliate sales links. Please read my disclosure policy.

-This Monkey Bread Recipe is one for the books!
+This Monkey Bread recipe is one for the books!
 Simple biscuit dough rolled in cinnamon sugar, mixed with nuts and baked up hot and sticky with a simple cream and brown sugar sauce.
+This indulgently sweet breakfast treat is similar to Cinnamon Rolls or sticky buns.

 But first, what is Monkey Bread?